horia-delicoti/personal-site/docs/programming-languages/programming-languages.md

 Programming languages are formal systems designed to communicate instructions to computers.
 They enable developers to write software, automate tasks, analyze data, and build everything from web applications to operating systems.
 Each language has its own syntax, features, and ideal use cases.

+[Crafting Interpreters](https://craftinginterpreters.com/) teaches you everything you need to implement a scripting language.

 ---

 ## 🌟 Key Concepts